CtrlK

 Completeness

-The description explicitly answers both 'what' (debug Azure production issues using specific tools) and 'when' (with a clear 'WHEN:' clause listing extensive trigger scenarios).
-The explicit WHEN clause with detailed triggers satisfies the completeness requirement.
+The description explicitly answers both 'what' (debug Azure production issues using AppLens, Azure Monitor, resource health, and safe triage) and 'when' (with an explicit 'WHEN:' clause listing extensive trigger scenarios).
+The 'WHEN' clause is comprehensive and clearly delineated.

 3 / 3